omotsuebe/omotsuebe/README.md

 ### I'm Hezekiah, a full-stack engineer  🚀

 ### About Me
-Fullstack software engineer with years of experience in developing innovative solutions.
-Have worked on several software projects around the world.
+Fullstack software engineer with over eight years of experience, specializing in backend and frontend.
+I’ve worked on a variety of products, including CRM software, billing and invoicing systems, KPI tracking applications, and scalable RESTful APIs.

 ### Skills
 - Languages: PHP, JavaScript, TypeScript, SQL